rneventteknik/backstage2/README.md

 #### Branching Model

 We use the branching model [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
-This means that we have a production branch (does not exist yet) and separate development branch called `dev`.
+This means that we have a production branch (`main`) and separate development branch called `dev`.

 Our branch naming convention is based on this model and we use prefixes to indicate what type every branch has.
 The prefixes in use are: